mrchantey/bevyhub/crates/bevyhub_esp/README.md

-# Beet Esp
+# Bevyhub ESP

-This crate is an exploration of the use of Bevy & Beet in microcontrollers.
+This crate is an exploration of the use of Bevy in microcontrollers.
 The initial focus is on the ESP32-S3-WROOM-1-N16R8, purchasable for < $10, ie [here](https://www.aliexpress.us/item/1005004617322170.html).

 - [Hello World Demo](https://youtu.be/R-q5iJ98X40)